 As we approach the elections of 2018 we again have the opportunity to help shape the public discussion about the goals and values we want expressed in our national, state, and local government.
 The following statewide elections will be held this year:

-- Spring Election and Presidential Preference Primary: April 3
+- Spring Election: April 3

 - Partisan Primary: August 14

 - Spring Primary: February 19, 2019

 The Wisconsin Council of Churches offers the following resources to assist you and other members of your congregation in exercising your rights and responsibilities as voters.